seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/LAB03-Configure-and-deploy-a-non-relational-data-storage-solution/LabIntro.md

 ## Objectives

-In this lab, you will:
+In this lab, you will have:

-+ Task 1: Create Azure Storage account
-+ Task 2: Configure Azure Blob storage
-+ Task 3: Configure a static website to access the blob container and upload files to the blob container
++ Exercise 1: Create Storage account and configure a static website to access the blob container and apply lifecycle management policy
-+ Task 4: Upload files to the blob container and apply the lifecycle policy
-+ Task 5: Secure blob storage and enable backup/soft delete
++ Exercise 2: Secure blob storage and enable backup and soft delete
-+ Task 6: Configure Azure files
++ Exercise 3: Setup Azure File share and access from a Virtual machine

 ## Estimated timing: 30 minutes
 ## Architecture diagram